Best holiday gifts under $250 for 2020

-The holidays are going to be weird and different -- just like everything else in 2020 -- and many of us will be looking online for gifts for friends and family.
+Just like everything else in 2020, the holidays are going to be weird and different this year -- and a lot of us will be avoiding frequent trips to the store and instead looking online for gifts for friends and family.

-The $100-to-$250 range could be a sweet spot to find a thoughtful present that sparks joy without wreaking havoc on your gift budget, and you'll find a wide range of ideas in our picks for best gifts under $250.
+The $100-to-$250 range could be a sweet spot to find a thoughtful present that sparks joy without wreaking havoc on your gift budget.
+In this holiday season gift guide, you'll find a wide range of ideas in our picks for the best gifts under $250.

 Backyard fire pits have been a keystone for social activity during the COVID-19 era -- and this is the best of them, hands-down.
 Built from durable stainless steel, and with a vented design that promotes air flow, the Solo Stove produces a beautiful and deeply warming fire with very little smoke or airborne ash.
 (Perhaps best of all, your clothes do not reek of smoke the morning after.)
 Available in three sizes and prices, this is a slam dunk holiday gift for any fire pit enthusiast.